RaviKiranYenduva/Capstone_AI_ML/README.md

-Capstone Project – Machine Learning & Artificial Intelligence 📌 Project Summary
+# Capstone Project – Machine Learning & Artificial Intelligence

+## 📌 Project Summary
 This repository showcases my capstone project for the Machine Learning and Artificial Intelligence programme.
-The project highlights the practical application of concepts acquired throughout the course to address a real-world challenge within areas such as data science, intelligent systems, or applied AI solutions.
+The project highlights the practical application of concepts acquired throughout the course to address a real-world challenge in data science and AI.

-🎯 Project Objectives
+## 🎯 Project Objectives
-Develop a complete end-to-end solution.
+- Develop a complete end-to-end solution
-Translate theoretical understanding into a functional implementation.
+- Translate theoretical knowledge into a functional implementation
-Demonstrate technical competency in areas such as algorithms, system integration, data handling, APIs, and application design.
+- Demonstrate competency in algorithms, APIs, data handling, and system design
-Produce a solution that is well-structured, thoroughly documented, maintainable, and ready for deployment.
+- Deliver a well-structured, documented, and deployable solution

-🛠 Technologies and Tools
+## 🛠 Technologies and Tools
-Programming Languages: Python, JavaScript (as applicable) Frameworks & Libraries: React, Flask, Django, Node.js (where relevant) Platforms & Tools: Git, Docker, AWS, TensorFlow, and other supporting technologies
+**Programming Languages:** Python, JavaScript
+**Frameworks & Libraries:** Flask, React (if applicable)
+**Platforms & Tools:** Git, Docker, AWS, TensorFlow